 Tax-free transfers for certain cash distributions.
 If you receive cash from the surrender of one contract and invest the cash in another contract, you generally do not have a tax-free transfer.
-However, a cash distribution from an insurance company that is subject to a rehabilitation, conservatorship, insolvency, or similar state proceeding can receive tax-free treatment if you do all of the following.
+However, you can elect to receive tax-free treatment for a cash distribution from an insurance company that is subject to a rehabilitation, conservatorship, insolvency, or similar state proceeding if all of the following conditions are met.

-• Withdraw all the cash to which you are entitled.

-- Reinvest the proceeds within 60 days in a single contract issued by another insurance company. - Assign all rights to any future distributions to the new issuer if the cash distribution is less than required for full settlement.

-An exchange of these contracts must qualify as a tax-free transfer.
+- You withdraw all the cash to which you are entitled. - You reinvest the proceeds within 60 days in a single contract issued by another insurance company. - You assign all rights to any future distributions to the new issuer if the cash distribution is restricted by the state proceeding to an amount that is less than required for full settlement. - An exchange of these contracts would otherwise qualify as a tax-free transfer.